-An evening of poetry readings with Bhanu Kapil, Precious Okoyomon, Nisha Ramayya and Patrick Staff.
+An evening of poetry readings with Bhanu Kapil, Precious Okoyomon, Nisha Ramayya and P. Staff.

 Bhanu Kapil is the Judith E. Wilson poetry fellow at the University of Cambridge, 2019-2020.
 Three new books are forthcoming in the next five months: How To Wash a Heart (Pavilion Poetry), a new edition of Incubation: a space for monsters (Kelsey Street Press) and a speculative novella based on Hildegard Von Bingen, part of of a new translation by Huw Lemmey, Unknown Language (Ignota Books).
 Bhanu also maintains a poetry blog, The Vortex of Formidable Sparkles.

 Precious Okoyomon is a Nigerian American artist and writer living and working in New York.
 Her first book Ajebota (2016) was published by Bottlecap Press, and her second book But Did U Die? is forthcoming from Wonder in the spring of 2020.